jhirn/k8s-example/webapp/README.md

 docker-compose attach app
 ```

-You can detach from the container wihtout killing the process by using _CTRL+SHIFT+p + CTRL+SHIFT+q_
+You can detach from the container without killing the process by using _CTRL+SHIFT+p + CTRL+SHIFT+q_

 ### Deployment

-This application contains helm templates in `config/helm` for deploying to a local or remote Kubernets cluster.
+This application contains helm templates in `config/helm` for deploying to a local or remote Kubernetes cluster.
 Instructions to validate the deployment are printed via NOTES.txt for the respective environment.

 #### Local deployment: